Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 A number of developments have taken place in recent years which aim to increase the privacy of the DNS system and these are now seeing some deployment.
-This latest evolution of the DNS presents new challenges to operators and this document attempts to provide an overview of considerations for privacy focussed DNS services.
+This latest evolution of the DNS presents new challenges to operators and this document attempts to provide an overview of considerations for privacy focused DNS services.

 In recent years there has also been an increase in the availability of "open